hartwigmedical/actin/README.md

 Module  | Description
 ---|---
-[ACTIN Clinical](actin-clinical) | Ingestion and curation of an external electronic health record (EHR) clinical data stream.
+[ACTIN-Clinical](actin-clinical) | Ingestion and curation of an external electronic health record (EHR) clinical data stream.
-[ACTIN Treatment](actin-treatment) | Generation of available treatment options (standard-of-care and experimental).
+[ACTIN-Treatment](actin-treatment) | Generation of available treatment options (standard-of-care and experimental).
-[ACTIN Algo](actin-algo) | Matching all data from a patient to available treatment options.
+[ACTIN-Algo](actin-algo) | Matching all data from a patient to available treatment options.
-[ACTIN Report](actin-report) | Writes the output of ACTIN Algo to a PDF report.
+[ACTIN-Report](actin-report) | Writes the output of ACTIN Algo to a PDF report.